intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 conservative in what you send" -- is a principle that has long guided the design of Internet protocols and implementations of those protocols.
-The posture this statement advocates might promote interoperability in the short term, but that short term advantage is outweighed by negative consequences that affect the long term maintenance of a protocol and its ecosystem.
+The posture this statement advocates might promote interoperability in the short term, but that short-term advantage is outweighed by negative consequences that affect the long-term maintenance of a protocol and its ecosystem.

 --- middle